ericmedvet/slides/advanced-programming-2020/13-key-apis.md

 Recall the deep meaning of "interface" and (one of) its goal(s):
 - abstraction: what is `names`?
-- reduced complexity: what are the properties of `names`?
+- reduced complexity: what are the properties of `names` that really matter?

 ---